Thursday, May 24, 2012

 juicy and wonderfully peach like flavor and texture.
 Fruits with a more fibrous flesh often develop this less desirable texture when grown with hard water and/or chemical fertilizers.

 To be permitted into the USA, fruit must undergo a process called Hot Water Quarantine Treatment to kill any fruit fly larva or mature insects.
-This is a process where the fruit is submerged in 115°F water for 55 to 110 minutes.
-This treatment process is ideal for the growing trade in organic mangos as it adds no artificial inputs to the post harvest process.
+This is a process where the fruit is submerged in 115°F water for 55 to 100 minutes.
+This treatment process is ideal for the growing trade in organic mangos as it adds no artificial ingredients or chemicals to the post harvest process.
 Some countries have opted for irradiation method instead, exposing the fruit to low levels of radiation to eradicate and possibility of existing fruit flies.
 These fruits will not qualify for the "organic" seal of approval.

 There are dozens of cultivated varieties of mangos that fall into three broad

 groups in a typical USA produce department.
-The smallest group is the green cooking mango, which is used primarily in Southeast Asian recipes, or "Ticos" enjoy these sliced and dipped in salt.
+The smallest group is the green cooking mango, which is used primarily in Southeast Asian recipes, or "Ticos" enjoy these sliced and dipped in salt...apparently an acquired taste.
 There is also a reddish green skinned variety which is generally quite large, as well as bright yellow skinned smaller fruits, the latter two which will start green but change coloring when the fruit is ripe and ready to eat.
 One popular variety is known as the Hayden.
 This reddish green skinned variety is plain in appearance externally but extremely flavorfully and less stringy and fibrous than most other varieties, so it is a top international seller.

 Another popular variety of Mango is known as the Francique, common to the island of Haiti (Hispaniola).
 This yellow skinned